Azure-Samples/rag-postgres-openai-python/CONTRIBUTING.md

 Run `ruff` to lint a file:

 ```
-python3 -m ruff <path-to-file>
+python3 -m ruff check <path-to-file>
 ```

-Run `black` to format a file:
+Run `ruff` to format a file:

 ```
-python3 -m black <path-to-file>
+python3 -m ruff format <path-to-file>
 ```

-If you followed the steps above to install the pre-commit hooks, then you can just wait for those hooks to run `ruff` and `black` for you.
+If you followed the steps above to install the pre-commit hooks, then you can just wait for those hooks to run `ruff` for you.